WinterAxis/ESV-MD-Bible/The_Bible_esv/14_2_Chronicles/2_Chr_1.md

 And Solomon's import of horses was from Egypt and Kue, and the king's traders would buy them from Kue for a price.

 ###### 17
 They imported a chariot from Egypt for 600 shekels of silver, and a horse for 150.
-Likewise through them these were exported to all the kings of the Hittites and the kings of Syria. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Likewise through them these were exported to all the kings of the Hittites and the kings of Syria.

 ***